brangmai1/progress_tracker/README.md

 - Project Structure
 - Future Improvements

-## Features
+## User Features
-#### User Accounts: Users can create accounts and log in securely with a unique username and password.
+#### User Accounts: Create and log in securely with unique usernames and passwords.
-#### Movie Tracking: manage movies across three categories:
+#### Movie Tracking: Manage movies across three categories:
-- Watching: Movies the user is currently watching
+- Watching: Movies the user is currently watching.
-- To Watch: Movies the user plans to watch
+- To Watch: Movies the user plans to watch.
-- Watched: Movies the user has finished watching
+- Watched: Movies the user has finished watching.
+#### Interactive UI: A dynamic front-end interface for seamless user interaction.
 #### Movie List Management: Easily add, update or remove movies from any tracking category.
 #### Account settings: Update profile details, including passwords, names, and email addresses.
-#### Admin Dashboard: An admin account can monitor and manage user accounts and their movie lists.
 #### Search by Title: Quickly locate movies using their titles.
 #### Search by Genre: Discover movies base on specific genres.
 #### Password Protection: Ensure secure login with password masking during input.

+## Admin Features
+#### Admin Dashboard: An admin account can monitor and manage user accounts and their movie lists.
+#### Database Management: Add, edit, or delete movies in the database.

 ## Tech Stack
-#### Backend: Python, SQLAlchemy ORM
-#### Database: MySQL (or your preferred relational database)
-#### Other Libraries: Pandas(for data manipulation and analysis)
+#### Back-End
+- Flask: Python web framework for handling server-side logic.
+- SQLAlchemy: ORM for database interactions.
+- MySQL: relational database to store user and movie data.

+#### Front-End
+- HTML5: Markup for structure and content.
+- CSS3: Styling with custom themes and responsiveness.
+- Bootstrap: Predefined components for a polished UI.

 ## Installation
 ### Prerequisities